 Time: 2-4 hours

 As you can see, there’s days worth of scientific fun for kids in Philadelphia.
-Book the Long Weekender package and enjoy 50% off your Sunday night stay, plus insider guides to the best of food and family fun in the city.
+Book a trip to philly and enjoy all the family fun in the city.